 Insider’s tip: Learn more about the Paramount’s amazing architecture on 2-hour tours offered the first and third Saturday of the month (nominal fee for tour).

-Grand movie theatres have always been gathering places, and that’s certainly true at the spectacular Warnors Center for the Performing Arts in downtown Fresno.
-Originally a Pantages Theatre, this 1928 Spanish Colonial Revival landmark (it’s listed on the National Register of Historic Places) now hosts an eclectic assortment of performances and community events, all housed on one of the most visually stunning spaces throughout the Central Valley.
+Grand movie theaters have always been great gathering places for their cities, and that’s certainly true of the spectacular Warnors Center for the Performing Arts in downtown Fresno.
+Originally a Pantages Theater that staged vaudeville shows, this 1928 landmark (it’s listed on the National Register of Historic Places) now hosts an eclectic assortment of performances and community events.

-Insider’s tip: Take a free theatre tour during ArtHop events in downtown Fresno, the first and third Thursday each month.
+Insider Tip: Take a free theater tour during ArtHop events in downtown Fresno, the first and third Thursday of each month.